 Who is eligible to become a member of Holy Name Monastery?

-Those wishing to join our Benedictine community must be single, Catholic, and of good mental and physical health.
+Those wishing to join our Benedictine community must be single, a practicing Catholic in good standing in the church, and of good mental and physical health.
 Generally applicants are between the ages of 20 and 50, but we have, on occasion, taken older women.
 Women must be free to enter our way of life, that is they are free of financial obligation and have no dependents.

 What are the stages of becoming a member of Holy Name Monastery?